-The gluteus maximus, also known as the butt, is actively involved in hip extension.
-Hip extension is actively used in elliptical workouts, especially when the machine is placed at an incline.
+The gluteus maximus, also known as the largest of three glute muscles, is actively involved in hip extension.
+Hip extension is a prime movement in elliptical workouts, especially when the machine is placed at an incline.

 Some elliptical machines have upper body levers.
 These machines activate the "pushing" muscles when the arms are straightened.
 The triceps, found in the back of the arm, and the pectoral muscles, which are the muscles supporting the chest, are considered pushing muscles.